 Recombinant human virus-neutralizing antibodies are the active component of the immunotherapy (also passive vaccine).
 Antibodies (immunogobulins, IgG) are molecules made by our own body to protect us against infections.

-Due to the long serum half time, the CORAT antibody could be given in an early and acute stage of SARS-CoV2 infection with immediate antiviral effect and long protection until the body has the time to produce enough of its own IgG.
+Due to the long serum half time, the CORAT antibody could also be given in an early and acute stage of SARS-CoV2 infection with immediate antiviral effect and long protection until the body has the time to produce enough of its own IgG.

 How are CORAT antibodies different from a typical vaccine?

 A typical vaccine ("active vaccine”) consisting of dead or partial virus material cannot heal COVID19 patients.
 The reason is that active vaccines induce an immune response - typically the generation of antibodies (IgG) - like the infection does itself.
 However, the development of protecting antibodies takes up to 2-3 weeks, too long for patients with a severe infection to survive.
-Therefore, patients that are already infected do not benefit from such an active vaccine.
+Therefore, patients that are already infected do not really benefit from such an active vaccine.
 The same is true for medical care personnel in emergency situations, because immunological protection starts only several weeks after the vaccination.

 In contrast, CORAT antibody immunotherapy (also named "passive vaccine") supplements the not yet existing antibodies in the patient's body from the very time of injection, thus helping to lower the virus burden immediately.
 An active vaccine can protect healthy persons after some weeks, but it does not help patients already infected.
 Further, it cannot provide immediate protection to risk groups and exposed medical care personnel.
 CORAT antibodies can fill this treatment gap and thus perfectly complement virus-based vaccines.

-As it will take many years to completely vaccinate the world's entire population, acute severe cases will be seen in our clinics for a long time to come, and a medication to help these patients is urgently needed.
+Acute severe cases will be seen in our clinics for a long time to come, and a medication to help these patients is urgently needed.

 Serum therapy is established since 120 years and well tolerated